rehierl/node-tree-outliner/2-1-extensions/1-2-design-y.md

 ## preliminary summary

 With regards to associations, only case "n1:s0, n5:s0" does not seem to result in any conflict.
-That is, because the associations are consistent with the default association of sectioning nodes.
+That is because the associations are consistent with the default association of sectioning nodes.

 Note that when entering `n5` and closing `s1`, the `currentSection` variable